Volunteering is a great way to build your skills, gain experience and make a difference to a cause you care about!

 What is volunteering?

 Volunteering involves offering your time (on an unpaid basis) to take part in an activity which benefits people (individuals or groups) an organisation, or the environment.
 Many students and recent graduates see volunteering as an enjoyable way to gain valuable work experience and develop their personal and professional skills.
+Find out more about our BCU Volunteering programme and get your questions answered in our Volunteering Handbook.

 - Meet new people, make friends and increase your network